payu-org/payu/docs/source/config.rst

    the absolute path of an external directory::

-      input: /short/v45/core_input/iaf/
+      input: /scratch/v45/core_input/iaf/

    or a list of input directories::

       input:
          - year_100_restarts
          - core_inputs
+         - /scratch/v45/core_input/iaf/

-   If there are multiple files in each directory with the same name, then the earlier directory of the list takes precedence.
+   If there are files in each directory with the same name, then the earlier directory of the list takes precedence.

 ``exe``